Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 750 Ti will be 200% quicker than the Radeon R7 240 overall, because of its higher data rate. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 750 Ti will be 200% faster than the Radeon R7 240 overall, due to its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 750 Ti will be quite a bit (approximately 179%) better at anisotropic filtering than the Radeon R7 240. (explain)
+Texel RateThe GeForce GTX 750 Ti will be much (about 179%) more effective at AF than the Radeon R7 240. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison